Nicholas Meyer: Star Trek

 In February 2016 it was announced that Meyer would be returning to Star Trek by joining the writing team for CBS's new TV series Star Trek: Discovery.
 In November 2018, Meyer announced in an online interview that he was not invited back for Discoverys second season.
 He also disclosed that he could not identify his precise contributions, as television is such a collaborative medium.

 In 2020, Meyer wrote a detailed proposal with his producing partner Steven-Charles Jaffe for a new Star Trek project, including a treatment and illustrations.
 Meyer said the project was not connected to any of the franchise's previous films and was set in a gap in the Star Trek timeline where an original story could be told with new characters.
 He described the project as a feature film, but said it could also be a television series or a combination of television and film.
 Meyer and Jaffe presented this proposal to Star Trek television producer Alex Kurtzman, Abrams, and Watts, but had not heard anything back from Paramount by March 2021.
 At that time, Paramount set Star Trek: Discovery writer Kalinda Vazquez to write the script for a new Star Trek film, based on her own original idea, with Abrams's Bad Robot producing.

+In 2025, Paramount pictures and Secret Hideout released the audio drama Star Trek: Khan in November 2025, a story originally conceived and written by Meyer for possible live action filming as a proposed miniseries and finally relseased as Star Treks first Audio Drama in the same vein as the BBC Big Finish Productions, Doctor Who audio dramas.

 Personal life

-Meyer was married to Lauren Taylor Meyer in the late 1980s and they had two daughters, Rachel (b.
-1987) and Madeline (b.
-1990).
-Meyer's daughter Rachel, now known as screenwriter Dylan Meyer, married actress and filmmaker Kristen Stewart on April 21, 2025.
+Meyer was married to Lauren Taylor Meyer in the late 1980s and they had two daughters.
+Lauren died of breast cancer in 1993.
+Meyer's daughter, screenwriter Dylan Meyer, married actress and filmmaker Kristen Stewart on April 21, 2025.

 In 2023, Meyer won the Future of Life Award, for reducing the risk of nuclear war through the power of storytelling.